tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- Komponentin määrittelevä funktio alkaa metodikutsulla -->
-The function body that defines the component begins with the function call
+The function body that defines the component begins with the function call:

 ```js
 const [ counter, setCounter ] = useState(0)
 ```

 <!-- Kutsu saa aikaan sen, että komponentille luodaan <i>tila</i>, joka saa alkuarvokseen nollan.
 Metodi palauttaa taulukon, jolla on kaksi alkiota.
 Alkiot otetaan taulukon destrukturointisyntaksilla talteen muuttujiin _counter_ ja _setCounter_. -->
-The function call adds <i>state</i> to the component that gets the initial value of zero.
-The functio returns an array that contains two items.
+The function call adds <i>state</i> to the component, that gets initialized with the value of zero.
+The function returns an array that contains two items.
 We assign the items to the variables _counter_ and _setCounter_ by using the destructuring assignment syntax shown earlier.

 <!-- Muuttuja _counter_ pitää sisällään <i>tilan arvon</i> joka on siis aluksi nolla.
 Muuttuja _setCounter_ taas on viite funktioon, jonka avulla <i>tilaa voidaan muuttaa</i>. -->
-The _counter_ variable is assigned the value of the current <i>state</i> which is zero initially.
+The _counter_ variable is assigned the value of the current <i>state</i> which is initially zero.
 The variable _setCounter_ is assigned to a function that can be used to <i>modify the state</i>.

 <!-- Sovellus määrittelee funktion [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) avulla, että tilan _counter_ arvoa kasvatetaan yhdellä sekunnin päästä: -->
-The application uses the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function to increment the _counter_ state after a second has gone by:
+The application uses the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function to increment the _counter_ state after a second has passed:

 ```js
 setTimeout(